A Farm to Table Evening at Thomas Hill Organics

 After an afternoon at The Hearst Castle (recap coming soon!), Michael and I were in for a real treat when we headed to Downtown Paso Robles to be guests of Thomas Hill Organics.
 Founded in 2009 by Debbie Thomas, Thomas Hill Organics is actually one of the first restaurants to launch with that now infamous “Farm to Table” as well as source primarily organic ingredients that are brought to your table.

-Utilizing the 10 acre farm on the restaurant’s property, Thomas Hill Organics is on the tree-lined Park Street in Downtown Paso.
+Utilizing local farmers exclusively for their foods, Thomas Hill Organics is on the quaint boulevard of Park Street in Downtown Paso Robles.
 Strolling by, the restaurant is quite un-assuming from the window front.
 Once you head on in your greeted warmly by an intimate wine bar that houses the front of the bistro.
-With cheery holiday music playing, our Hostess quickly took us to our cozy table in the back of the building, where the restaurant action takes place.
+With cheery holiday music playing, our hostess quickly took us to our cozy table in the back of the building, where the restaurant action takes place.
 While there was an outdoor area, we opted to stay in to hide from the brisk cold, but, guess what?
 Walking by on our way out, it felt perfectly toasty as the heat lamps burned on.
-I would gladly opt for the patio, next time.
+I would gladly opt for the patio next time.

 The presentation to these dishes were gorgeous, and while the meal appears compact, we were FULL by the time we left…..dessert may have been involved.